radical-cybertools/ROSE/docs/user-guide/parallel_learners_docs.md

-# Parallel Active Learning Tutorial
+# Learners with Parameterization Tutorial

-This tutorial demonstrates how to run multiple active learning pipelines concurrently using `ParallelActiveLearner`.
-You’ll learn to:
+This tutorial demonstrates how to configure and run multiple learning pipelines concurrently using `ParallelActiveLearner`.
+You’ll learn how to:

 - Set up parallel workflows
 - Configure each learner independently